-All M.A. students in the school are automatically members of LISSO, the Library and Information Science Student Organization, which also serves as the student chapter of the American Library Association.
+All MA students in the school are automatically members of LISSO, the Library and Information Science Student Organization, which also serves as the student chapter of the American Library Association.
 LISSO sponsors various activities, such as speaker series, workshops, brown bag lunches, and social events.
 Participation in LISSO events provides students with significant opportunities for professional and extracurricular growth.
-Students also are encouraged to join other state and national professional organizations.
+Students are encouraged to join other state and national professional organizations.

-Graduate Program of Study
+Graduate Programs of Study

-The School of Library and Information Science (SLIS) is housed in the south wing of the University's Main Library, in a setting that promotes community among students, faculty, and staff and provides easy access to resources of the University of Iowa Libraries.
+The School of Library and Information Science is housed in the south wing of the university's Main Library, in a setting that promotes community among students, faculty, and staff and provides easy access to resources of the University of Iowa Libraries.
 Facilities are provided for the varied instructional and research activities of the school.

-The school includes two classrooms dedicated for use by SLIS faculty and students.
-These rooms include a wired 28 workstation technology classroom (19 Macs, 9 PCs) fully equipped for videoconferencing, and a seminar classroom with a videoconferencing system and two large high-definition screens.
+The school includes classrooms dedicated for use by School of Library and Information Science faculty and students.
+These rooms include a wired workstation technology classroom with Windows and Macintosh computers fully equipped for videoconferencing, and seminar classrooms with videoconferencing systems and large high-definition screens.

-Gunther Commons, a state-of-the-art collaboratory equipped with eight workstations, is the school's combined student center and technology lab.
+Gunther Commons, a state-of-the-art collaboratory equipped with workstations, is the school's combined student center and technology lab.
 Individuals and teams of students gather in the collaboratory to work on course assignments and to gain experience with specialized software that supports the latest teaching technologies.
-Students have access to both Windows and Macintosh computers, with gigabit access to the campus network and wireless service throughout the Main Library.
+Students have access to Windows and Macintosh computers, with gigabit access to the campus network and wireless service throughout the Main Library.

 University of Iowa Libraries